ValentinMezev/StocksNotifier/README.md

 # Stocks Notifier
 ## Description
 Shows stock prices for desired companies for a period along with price change in percentages.
-The program may run in background to show notifications when a price drops bellow desired percentage.
+The program may run in background to show notifications when a price drops bellow desired percentage (for this it takes into account only the highest price of the stock for the particular day).

 ## Usage
 The program has two run modes